20centaurifux/confick/README.md

 # confick

-confick is a tiny library to load and cache configuration settings from an [EDN](https://github.com/edn-format/edn) file.
+confick is a tiny library to load and cache configuration data from an [EDN](https://github.com/edn-format/edn) file.

 ## Installation